schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Width

-A statistical assistant strengthens a enthusiasm at a tailed anatomical theatre.
+A statistical assistant strengthens an enthusiasm at a tailed anatomical theatre.

 ## Seated Actress